Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 What are the consequences?

 Schedule variance can have serious consequences for a company’s financial health.
 Significant can lead to revenue and profits losses, IRS penalties, and increased credit ratings.
-To reduce the risk, companies must regularly monitor key performance indicators (KPIs) and adjust as needed.
+Companies must regularly monitor key performance indicators (KPIs) and adjust as needed to reduce the risk.

-To understand how to schedule variance affects a company, it is important to understand what it is.
-It is the difference between actual earnings and what the company expects to earn.
-It can be caused by various factors, including unexpected changes in customer demand, mergers and acquisitions, and employee turnover.
+To understand how schedule variance affects a company, it is important to understand what it is.
+It is the difference between actual earnings and the company’s expectations.
+Various factors, including unexpected changes in customer demand, mergers and acquisitions, and employee turnover, can cause it.
 When it is significant, it can impact a company’s financial health in many ways.

 For example, high costs may cause a company to miss sales goals or exceed budgeted costs.
 This can result in decreased shareholder value and increased vulnerability to external forces.
 Moreover, missed earnings milestones and increased costs can trigger costly penalties from the IRS.
 In extreme cases, it can lead to bankruptcy.